manolenso/homeassistant/readme.md

-# This is my personal setup, I advise you to copy stuff from this with care.
+# This is my personal setup, I advise you to only use stuff you think you might need.
+DON'T USE THIS TO INSTALL HKI, THIS IS MOST LIKELY OUTDATED!
-ONLY and ONLY use this as reference for your own projects.
-Do not blatantly copy this into HKI as it will/might not work!

 Please go to the master branch if you are looking for the actual HKI for all of you!